persuaded9041/poke-solus-rgb/docs/FEATURES.md

 Pokémon | Justification for location decision
 --- | ---
-Farfetch'd | added to Routes 12 and 13 @ 5% (like in Yellow)
+Farfetch'd | Added to Routes 12 and 13 @ 5% (like in Yellow).
-Lickitung | added to Safari Zone (West) @ 1% (like in JPN Blue) Mr. Mime | added Route 21 @ 5% (like in Gen 2)
+Lickitung | Added to Safari Zone (West) @ 1% (like in JPN Blue).
+Mr. Mime | Added to Route 21 @ 5% (like in Gen 2).
-Hitmonchan/Hitmonlee | added Hitmonchan to Victory Road 2F and Hitmonlee to Victory Road 3F (similar to LGPE) Bulbasaur | added to Viridian Forest @ 1% (similar to LGPE) Squirtle | added to Seafoam Islands B3F and B4F @ 1% (similar to LGPE) because those 2 maps are the ones with water Charmander | added to both floors of Rock Tunnel @ 1% (similar to LGPE) Omanyte/Kabuto | added 2 additional fossils (1 Helix and 1 Dome) in Victory Road because it's late enough in the game that it would prevent you from using them in your main party
+Hitmonchan/Hitmonlee | Added Hitmonchan to Victory Road 2F and Hitmonlee to Victory Road 3F (similar to LGPE).
+Bulbasaur | Added to Viridian Forest @ 1% (similar to LGPE).
+Squirtle | Added to Seafoam Islands B3F and B4F @ 1% (similar to LGPE) because those 2 maps are the ones with water.
+Charmander | Added to both floors of Rock Tunnel @ 1% (similar to LGPE).
+Omanyte/Kabuto | Added 2 additional fossils (1 Helix and 1 Dome) in Victory Road because it's late enough in the game that it would prevent you from using them in your main party.
-Eevee | added to Route 17 @ 5% (similar to LGPE)
+Eevee | Added to Route 17 @ 5% (similar to LGPE).
-Porygon | added a scientist who works for Pokémon Lab on Cinnabar Island who sells you one for 10000p "illegally" (this is where Porygon was created originally); The price was determined because it's _around_ 10% (a bit less) of the Game Corner cost after doing coin conversion if you use the 6500c price (6500 coins @ 1000p per 50c = 130000p x 10% = 13000p).
+Porygon | Added a scientist who works for Pokémon Lab on Cinnabar Island (this is where Porygon was originally created) who sells you one for 10000p "illegally".
+The price used is _around_ 10% (a bit less) of the Game Corner cost after doing coin conversion if you use the 6500c price from Blue Version (6500c @ 1000p per 50c = 130000p x 10% = 13000p).
+The idea here is that he's selling it to you at a discount, undercutting the "crooks" at the Game Corner.
-Mew | added a static encounter in a new room of Cinnabar Lab basement (technically B2F); The thematic reasoning is a bit ambiguous... it could be interpreted as Mew "coming back" to the building where its DNA was used to create Mewtwo, in order to find Mewtwo... or it could be seen as the "original" Mew that was used for experimentation (whether Mew was ever present in this building or if DNA was taken from the jungle is not clear in the lore) now hiding somewhere in this building.
+Mew | Added a static encounter in a new room of Cinnabar Lab basement (technically B2F); The thematic reasoning is a bit ambiguous... it could be interpreted as Mew "coming back" to the building where its DNA was used to create Mewtwo, in order to find Mewtwo... or it could be seen as the "original" Mew that was used for experimentation (whether Mew was ever present in this building or if DNA was taken from the jungle is not clear in the lore) now hiding somewhere in this building.
 The new room's entrance is surrounded by rocks as if a hole was broken in the floor by Mew.
-It's level 30 (like in Emerald).
+It's level 30 (like in Emerald) which is also an appropriate level for this point in the game.

+Q: Why did you change Pokémon learnsets, and how is it justifiable?
+> There are a lot of Pokémon in Gen 1 which can arguably be considered "unusable" for one reason or another.
+One example is Rapidash, which can't learn Flamethrower in Gen 1.
+In any scenario, it's hard to make a case to use Rapidash over another Fire-type which gets Flamethrower.
+>
+> Originally, I wanted to keep Solus completely vanilla, aside from things which could be justified as necessary to make it more of a "solo" experience.
+But eventually, I decided that further changes are acceptable if they can at least be justified as "canonical".
+In this case, there are two things I did: updated the learnsts to Yellow Version's, and then updated them further via the mechanism of [Gen 2 tradeback learnsets][tradebacks].
+>
+> These changes give more Pokémon viability in Gen 1, and that's without me having taken any creative liberties when updating learnsets, like some other romhacks do (i.e., I didn't add a move to a Pokémon's learnset just because I thought it should learn it, or because it learns it in Gen 7, or something).
+Importantly, you can actually make these changes yourself technically, using a Yellow cartridge or a Gen 2 cartridge.
+In this way, it follows the Solus philosphy: if it can be done by normal means, it should be able to be done in-game without the need for another cartridge.

 Q: Why did you think it was OK to change the Game Corner prize window Pokémon?
 > Since all version-exclusive Pokémon appearances in the game were merged, I also removed the version-exclusives in the Game Corner.
 Their locations